Hiring Your First Designer

 Culture cues:

-• Make room for user testing as a team ritual
+• Make user testing a regular team ritual

-• Create systems early to avoid chaos later
+• Build systems early to avoid chaos later

 7. Common Mistakes to Avoid